wisphill/wisphill.github.io/collections/_aws_vpc/AWS Subnets.md

+---
+description: "**Subnets is the sub range of the ip addresses**.
+AWS reserve 5 ip address and cannot be used by EC2 instances"
+layout: post
+---

 #aws #subnets #vpc

 **Subnets is the sub range of the ip addresses**.
 AWS reserve 5 ip address and cannot be used by EC2 instances